Dress for success

 There are countries where people pay more attention to fashion.
-Or, rather, there are people who care about their style, independent of the country they live in.
-Obviously, the general culture of being well-dressed or not caring comes mainly from those countries with fashion.
+Or, instead, there are people who care about their style, independent of the country they live in.
+The general culture of being well-dressed or not caring comes mainly from those countries with fashion.

 So, why should you care?
 Why do politicians, when preparing for their campaign, go on a diet, get a tan, and ask for advice about each detail of their clothing?

 Everyone prefers to look at a well-dressed person, rather than someone without style.
 The way you dress says a lot about your personality, engagement, commitment, and attention to detail as well.
 These are characteristics that employers are usually looking for.
-This could be the factor that makes the difference in a decision your boss, your client, or your colleagues make when choosing you over someone else.
+The way you dress could be the factor that makes the difference in a decision, your boss, your client, or your colleagues make when choosing you over someone else.

 “Dress for success” to some people might seem like it is just a slogan, but I am convinced that doing so can make a big difference in obtaining what you are striving for.